 Note: As of 2019, Hyde Park Barracks is closed for renewal.

 The Hyde Park Barracks Museum is part of the Australian Convict Sites World Heritage property.
 Built to house convicts in the early 19th century, it was subsequently used as an immigration depot.
 The museum touches on both parts of the site’s history.

-The exhibits are discerning and of exceptional quality.
-There are displays of items excavated from work on the building (see above), plenty of informative boards and audiovisual details.
+The exhibits are thoughtful and of exceptional quality.
+There are displays of items excavated from work on the building, plenty of informative boards and audiovisual details.
 I came away feeling I’d learnt a lot and very much enjoyed doing so.

 Susannah Place is more like a preserved/recreated home than a museum.
 A terrace of four separate houses dating back to 1844, it’s unusual in The Rocks for having survived various waves of demolition and redevelopment that went on in the surrounding streets.